This page may contain affiliate links; you can read our full disclosure.

 Once you understand what affects edge retention, you can diagnose the real cause instead of blaming the blade.
 Most of the time, the solution is simple.
 Other times, the knife genuinely isn’t up to the task.

-But when everything comes together — good steel, proper angle, correct use — a knife will hold an edge far longer than most people imagine.
+When everything comes together — good steel, proper angle, correct use — a knife will hold an edge far longer than most people imagine.